ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 ### ID Token Management Encryption

-The following situations can lead to an error and redirect the user back to the SystemLink login page after authenticating with the provider:
+The following situations can lead to an error and redirect the user back to the SystemLink login page after authenticating with the OpenID Connect provider:

  - The provider is using an asymmetric ID token management encryption algorithm and private keys are missing or incorrect